harshitjaitly/aviate_project/README.md

 # Aviate Intern Assignment

-RESTful API service using Django REST Framework as Backend
+RESTful API service using Django REST Framework(DRF) as Backend
 >
 Database Used : PostgreSQL

-This service has enpoints for :
+This service has endpoints for :

 * Creating a Profile
 * Viewing a Profile